HuynhTran112/STM32F103_TFT_PlayVideo/README.md

     *   Select the `video.img` file.
     *   Choose the correct SD Card drive letter.
     *   Click **Write**.
-    > ⚠️ **Warning**: This will overwrite the SD card.
-Make sure to select the correct drive!

 4. Calculate `TOTAL_FRAMES` using PowerShell:
     ```powershell
     (Get-Item video.img).Length / 40960